Share This Guide

 - Average Fuel Cost: $1300-1500/year

 Installing a good quality indoor furnace would cost around $3,000 – $8,000.
-This usually includes the setup costs, as the setup is usually done on behalf of the manufacturing.
+This usually includes the setup costs, as the setup is usually done on behalf of the manufacturer.

 What about fuel?